-Treats high blood pressure (hypertension) and coronary artery disease (CAD).
+Treats high blood pressure and coronary artery disease (CAD).
+A lower blood pressure can reduce the risk of stroke and heart attack.
 This medicine is an angiotensin-converting enzyme (ACE) inhibitor.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to perindopril.
 Do not use this medicine if you are pregnant, if you have a history of angioedema caused by an ACE inhibitor, or if you have hereditary or idiopathic angioedema.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.